PDF Rotator

 Worked Examples:

-A 16-page scan opens sideways from page 1 through page 16.
-Enter all, choose Clockwise 90 degrees, and review Rotation Map.
-Selected pages should show all 16 pages, and each selected row should show Applied as 90 degrees before the PDF is downloaded.
+A 12-page scanner output opens sideways from the first page onward.
+After loading the PDF, enter all, choose Clockwise 90 degrees, and check Rotation Map.
+Selected pages should show pages 1-12, and each row should show Applied as 90 degrees.

-A 32-page board packet has portrait meeting notes and several landscape spreadsheets.
+A board pack contains portrait memos plus landscape spreadsheets.
 Enter landscape and choose Counterclockwise 90 degrees.
-The Page box column should identify the selected pages as landscape, while portrait pages remain marked Keep with Applied at 0 degrees.
+Rows with a landscape Page box should be marked Rotate, while portrait rows should remain Keep with 0 degrees applied.

 FAQ:

-The range is stopped when it is blank, uses an unknown token, starts after it ends, references page 0, starts after the last source page, or selects more pages than the current Page guard allows.
-The action hint and Readiness Checks show the first issue to fix.
+The selector fails when it is blank, uses an unknown token, contains page 0, starts after it ends, starts after the last source page, or selects more pages than the current page guard allows.

-No. The rotation choices are quarter turns only: clockwise 90 degrees, counterclockwise 90 degrees, or 180 degrees.
-A scan that is tilted by a few degrees needs deskewing in an image or PDF editor.
+No. The rotation choices are quarter-turn changes: clockwise 90 degrees, counterclockwise 90 degrees, or 180 degrees.
+A scan tilted by a few degrees needs deskewing in a different editor.

 Will signatures, forms, and bookmarks still work?